metrorailings/OwlBlog/content/posts/week-6-circa-picks.md

 It doesn't mean the Chargers are guaranteed to lose against any team boasting a solid rushing attack.
 But they do struggle.

+Interestingly enough, both of these teams are coming off winning streaks.
+It's hard to say whether either of these two teams are overvalued against one another.

 #### _Weather_

 Somewhat cool, with winds expected to reach up to 15 miles per hour